Karen Duffy's English Class

 Hansberry's play A Raisin in the Sun.

 "Communication--the human connection--is the key to personal and career success."
 Leadership expert Paul J. Meyer's quotation illustrates the vital role of good reading, writing, and speaking skills.
-These are life skills, and in these classes there will be plenty of opportunity for developing and polishing these skills.
+These are life skills, and in these classes there will be plenty of opportunities for developing and polishing these skills.

 Welcome to the 2017-2018 academic schedule--Let's Have a Great Year!